The Foran Grade and Windy Point hike is a great choice for anyone who lives…

 The Sugar Mama – Sugar Daddy hike is part of a loop that shares the same start as the Fullerton Trail at the Allen Bill parking lot.
 There’s much to recommend it as a shoulder-season or even a winter hike that delivers a workout because of its length.
 You can also bike it.

-The full loop comes in just under 14 kilometres. with 345 metres of elevation gain.
-It’s made up of short sections of six trails – the Elbow, Snagmore, Strange Brew, and Bobcat trails along with 4.0 kilometres on the Sugar Daddy trail and 3.3 kilometres on the Sugar Mama trail.
+The full loop comes in just under 14 km with 345 m of elevation gain.
+It’s made up of short sections of six trails – the Elbow, Snagmore, Strange Brew, and Bobcat trails along with 4.0 km on the Sugar Daddy trail and 3.3 km on the Sugar Mama trail.

 The Cox Hill hike

 Although Cox Hill isn’t one of the true Bragg Creek hikes because it’s not on Highway 66, I wanted to include it as you can get to it from the Powderface Trail.

 Most people access this hike from the Trans-Canada via the Sibbald Creek Trail (Highway 68).
 It becomes a dusty, dirt road and eventually the Powderface Trail – which ultimately hooks up with Highway 66.
 The trailhead for Cox Hill is on your left if you’re coming from the Trans-Canada Highway, and it’s signed.